BBeamud/misc/README.md

 # Misc

-Commands for tools and custom scripts used in manuscript with tips & tricks
+Commands for tools and custom scripts used in manuscript with (personal) tips & tricks

 ## 1. Genome analyses of bacteriophages